NickJosevski/mailzor/README.md

 ## Building from source

-Run build.bat which calls out to a [psake](http://en.wikipedia.org/wiki/Psake) script `mailzor-build.ps1`.
+Run build.ps1 from base folder which will call out to a [psake](http://en.wikipedia.org/wiki/Psake) script `mailzor-build.ps1`.
 The dependant Razor assembly will be ilmerged as part of the build.

 # Usage